What is the Australia-ASEAN Council (AAC)?

 - Communication and translation

-- Advertising and promotion, graphic design, photography and printed material,
+- Advertising and promotion, graphic design, photography and printed material

 You can only spend grant funds on eligible grant activities as defined in the grant details in your grant agreement.

-- a consortium with a lead organisation
+- an Australian consortium with a lead organisation

-- a registered charity or not-for-profit organisation
+- an Australian registered charity or not-for-profit organisation

 - an Australian local government body

 - an Australian State/Territory government body

 - be an Australian or permanent resident of Australia, and